With a strong focus from semester one, you will develop a solid understanding of electronic practice, theory and industrial applications.

 Overall International Baccalaureate Diploma requirement for this course is a minimum of 26 points to include 13 at Higher Level and to include minimum grade 5 in Higher Level Mathematics and a Higher Level science subject.
 Grade 4 in English Language also required in overall profile.

 The entry requirement for this course is successful completion of an Ulster University validated Access route in Science/Technology with Overall Mark of 70% and 70% in NICATS Mathematics (Level 2).
 Equivalent Mathematics qualifications considered for the Mathematics requirement.

-If offering GCE A Level Technology and Design, Engineering, or Electronics must have GCSE Mathematics at Grade A (or equivalent) and GCSE English Language at Grade C (or equivalent) otherwise GCSE Grade C in Mathematics and English Language (or equivalent) is required.
+If offering GCE A Level Technology & Design, Design & Technology, Engineering, or Electronics must have GCSE Mathematics at Grade A (or equivalent) and GCSE English Language at Grade C (or equivalent) otherwise GCSE Grade C in Mathematics and English Language (or equivalent) is required.

 English Language Requirements

 The minimum requirement for this course is Academic IELTS 6.0 with no band score less than 5.5.
 Trinity ISE: Pass at level III also meets this requirement for Tier 4 visa purposes.

 Ulster recognises a number of other English language tests and comparable IELTS equivalent scores.

 The Faculty of Computing and Engineering accept a range of alternative combination of qualifications such as OCR Nationals and OCR Cambridge Technicals when presented with an A Level in one of the specified subjects (please refer to A level section).